kube-green/kube-green.github.io/docs/advanced/webhook-cert-management.md

 # Certificate Management

-`kube-green` webhooks require a valid certificate exposes the webhook server to the Kubernetes API server.
+`kube-green` webhooks require a valid certificate to expose the webhook server to the Kubernetes API server.

 ## With cert-manager